SAFEs can be confusing. Let's clear them up.

-A Simple Agreement for Future Equity (SAFE), is an agreement between an investor and you (the founder) to get money now in exchange for the promise that the investor will receive equity in your company at an undefined future date when your company raises a priced round (e.g. Series A).
+A Simple Agreement for Future Equity (SAFE), is an agreement between an investor and you (the founder) to get money now in exchange for the promise that the investor will receive equity in your company when the company raises a priced round (for example, like a Series A).

 A SAFE is neither debt nor equity, and there is no interest accruing or maturity date.
-They are simple, standardised documents, easy to use, fair for all parties, and have little to zero in transaction costs for you and your investors.
-However, there are important differences between Pre-Money SAFE and Post-Money SAFE that you, as a founder or investor, should carefully examine.
+SAFEs are simple, standardised documents, easy to use, fair for all parties, and have little to zero in transaction costs for you and your investors.
+Sounds great, right?

 Most early-stage founders and investors that we’ve encountered have difficulties in choosing between the Pre-Money SAFE and Post-Money SAFE.
 This is because they don’t understand the difference.
 These are two standardized legal documents that Y Combinator has introduced in recent years.
 To view the documents, click here.